Skip to main content

 Critical Flag 14: Multiple “Won’t Pay” Complaints

-Our team recommends that before you deposit, go to the internet and search the casino name plus keywords such as ‘won’t pay’ or ‘scam’ and see what comes up on popular player forums dedicated to online casinos.
+Our team recommends that, before you deposit, search online for the casino name and keywords such as ‘won’t pay’ or ‘scam’ to see what comes up on popular player forums dedicated to online casinos.
 If you see 1-2 complaints, don’t worry because these might just be misunderstandings, but watch out if you see 5+ bad reviews, especially with the same pattern, such as verification loops, bonuses voided, or sudden account closures.
 Why?
 Because this pattern is a system, not bad variance.
-Also, pay attention and see if the casinos responded to the review and fixed things or just ignored players.
+Also, pay attention to whether the casinos responded to the review and addressed issues, or ignored players.

 Major Flag 15: Blacklisted by Reputable Forums